 Sift together the flour, cocoa powder, baking soda, and salt; set aside.

 In a medium bowl, cream together the melted butter, brown sugar and white sugar until well blended.
 Beat in the vanilla, egg, and egg yolk until light and creamy.
 Mix in the sifted ingredients in three batches until just blended.
-Fold in the chocolate chips and raisins by hand.
+Fold in the chocolate chips.

 Rolls 2 tablespoons of dough into a ball that is slightly taller than wide and place on a plate or tray.
 Top with sprinkles if using.
-Cover tightly and chill for at least 2 hours, overnight for best results (I’ve refrigerated for up to a week).
+Cover tightly and chill for at least 2 hours, overnight for best results (can refrigerate up to one week).

 Preheat oven to 375 degrees.
 Line cookie sheets with silicone baking mats (or parchment paper); set aside.